-Dr. Sherry completed her undergraduate degree at the University of Pittsburgh in neuroscience graduating summa cum laude.
-She also has a joint degree from Widener University including a doctorate in clinical psychology and a master’s degree in business administration.
-She completed an internship in the Department of Neurology at the Hospital of the University of Pennsylvania and the Department of Physical Medicine and Rehabilitation at Temple University Hospital, as well as a post-doctoral fellowship in clinical neuropsychology at the UPMC Sports Concussion Program in the Department of Orthopaedic Surgery.
+Dr. Sherry earned her undergraduate degree in neuroscience from the University of Pittsburgh, graduating summa cum laude.
+She holds a joint degree from Widener University including a doctorate in clinical psychology and a master’s degree in business administration.
+She completed her internship in the Department of Neurology at the Hospital of the University of Pennsylvania and in the Department of Physical Medicine and Rehabilitation at Temple University Hospital.
+Her postdoctoral fellowship in clinical neuropsychology was completed at the UPMC Sports Concussion Program in the Department of Orthopaedic Surgery.

 Dr. Sherry's publications can be reviewed through the National Library of Medicine's publication database.